stotes/woocommerce-price-per-word/README.txt

 This plugin makes it easy to sell products or services based on a price-per-word or price-per-character.

  * Customers upload a document on the product page.
- * The word-count / chracter-count of the document is used to calculate the price based on the price-per-word / price-per-character entered for the product.
+ * The word-count / character-count of the document is used to calculate the price based on the price-per-word / price-per-character entered for the product.
  * Customers continue with checkout like usual, and the document is included with the order item details.

 = Get Involved =